wnfs-wg/spec/rationale/encryption.md

 ### [AES-SIV]

 AES-SIV supports associated data.
 However, keys need to be twice the size.
-Associated data is not necessary to prevent attacks: We don't care about the wrapped key's integrity, as it'll be checked either when the content key derived from it is used with AES-GCM or the private node header is decrypted and the namefilter it implies is checked against the HAMT label.
+Associated data is not necessary to prevent attacks: We don't care about the wrapped key's integrity, as it'll be checked either when the snapshot key derived from it is used with AES-GCM or the private node header is decrypted and the namefilter it implies is checked against the HAMT label.

 ### [AES-KW]